isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-A user-defined type can better transmit information about an error to a hanlder.
+A user-defined type can better transmit information about an error to a handler.
 Information can be encoded into the type itself and the type is unlikely to clash with other people's exceptions.

 ##### Example